phaustin/quantecon-example/book/docs/python_advanced_features.md

     yield 'end'
 ```

-It looks like a function, but uses a keyword `yield` that we haven\'t
+It looks like a function, but uses a keyword `yield` that we haven't
 met before.

-Let\'s see how it works after running this code
+Let's see how it works after running this code

 ```{code-cell} ipython3
 type(f)